Idle Time: Meaning, Causes & What It’s Costing Your Business

 Share

-Causes of Idle Time
+Normal Idle Time

 Normal idle time refers to the expected and unavoidable downtime that occurs during regular operations.
 It is often built into the work process and is usually accounted for in planning and budgeting.
-Common causes include routine breaks (e.g., lunch and rest periods), routine maintenance of machinery, shift changes and natural pauses between different stages of the production process.
+Common causes include routine breaks (i.e., lunch and rest periods), routine maintenance of machinery, shift changes and natural pauses between different stages of the production process.

-While both downtime and idle time involve assets being unproductive, the key difference lies in their causes.
+While both equipment downtime and idle time involve assets being unproductive, the key difference lies in their causes.

 Downtime typically occurs because an asset is not functioning due to a breakdown, malfunction or is undergoing preventive maintenance.
 During downtime, the asset is completely unavailable for use, and productivity halts until the issue is resolved or the maintenance is completed.
-For instance, if a machine stops due to a mechanical failure or requires routine servicing, the resulting downtime is expected as part of maintaining operational efficiency.
+For instance, if there’s a machine outage due to a mechanical failure or it requires routine servicing, the resulting downtime is expected as part of maintaining operational efficiency.

 Idle time, in contrast, occurs when an asset is available but remains unproductive due to factors unrelated to its condition.
 This often stems from scheduling or workflow issues, such as shipping delays, waiting for approvals or misalignment between production stages.
 Unlike downtime, idle time doesn’t involve a physical problem with the equipment; rather, it’s a gap created by poor coordination or external delays.
 For example, a machine could be in perfect working condition but sits idle because materials haven’t arrived on time.